Montgomery moves forward with mass vaccination site plans

 “We just need the green light,” Elrich said.
-But, with mass vaccination sites also being considered elsewhere in Maryland, when and if such a go-ahead will come remained uncertain.
-Hogan said on Tuesday that Montgomery was “premature” in announcing plans for a site there, and Hogan’s spokesman Mike Ricci on Wednesday was noncommittal.
+But with mass vaccination sites also being considered elsewhere in Maryland, when and if such a go-ahead will come remained uncertain.
+Hogan said Tuesday that Montgomery was “premature” in announcing plans for a site there, and Hogan’s spokesman Mike Ricci on Wednesday was noncommittal.

 “There are any number of moving parts that go into a mass vaccination site, and an announcement will be made when there’s an announcement to be made,” Ricci said.

-Vaccinations in the Washington region have picked up pace after a rocky start that caused widespread frustration, with more savvy residents able to secure appointments for short supplies of vaccine doses while others were left behind, particularly in lower-income Black and Latino neighborhoods.
+Vaccinations in the Washington region have picked up pace after a rocky start that caused widespread frustration, with savvier residents able to secure appointments amid short supplies of vaccine doses while others were left behind, particularly in lower-income Black and Latino neighborhoods.

 Maryland’s governor says Black residents don’t want to get vaccinated.
 But thousands are seeking shots.

 As of Wednesday, nearly 2 million Maryland residents have received at least one dose of vaccine.
-In Virginia, 1.8 million people have gotten their first shot and, in the District, 230,000 residents have received at least one dose.
+In Virginia, 1.8 million people have gotten their first shot and, in the District, more than 153,000 people have received at least one dose.

 Elrich said 240,000 Montgomery residents have received at least one vaccine dose so far.